This is the documentation for the latest development branch of MicroPython and may refer to features that are not available in released versions.

 • slot selects which of the available interfaces to use.
 Leaving this unset will select the default interface.

 • width selects the bus width for the SD/MMC interface.
+This many data pins must be connected to the SD card.

 • cd can be used to specify a card-detect pin.